pragmatic digital minimalism

 While it is very convenient to have a smart phone for video chat, I can also do video chat from my laptop via Jitsi; As an open-source and ethical alternative to Zoom or Google Duo, I can highly recommend it.
 The interface is slick and intuitive, and the performance is smooth, even on my 2012 X1 Carbon.

 The Light Phone II doesn't have a camera and doesn't have MMS capability in terms of attachments, but it can forward incoming attachments to your email address.
-I carry an actual camera for taking photos (still looking for a decent solution that strikes the balance between form factor, price, and capability for a photo+video camera...), and If I want to share them, I either post them to my honk, or share them via email.
-Again, the pace is slower, but it's rewarding.
+I carry an actual camera for taking photos (still looking for a decent solution that strikes the balance between form factor, price, and capability for a photo+video camera...), and If I want to share them, I typically upload them here or share them via email.

 Regular phone calls and text messages are not secure.
 Alas, getting the average person to actually care about their digital privacy seems to be a losing battle.
-Even when I used Signal many people didn't really grasp the benefits or care enough to use it.
+Even when I used Signal heavily many people didn't really grasp the benefits or care enough to use it.
 But if anyone wants to have a truly private conversation with me and we can't meet in person, there is always email with PGP encryption.
 Again, getting people to care enough to understand how to implement PGP encryption in their email scheme, and then to do it, is an uphill battle, but Proton Mail actually makes it relatively painless, and Thunderbird isn't too bad either.
+Signal can also be used as a desktop app, even without a phone, by the power of signal-cli.

 mobile knowledge augmentation